Shockwave Parts

 What’s Included

-- DB IL Air Can Wrench : fits all generations of the DB Inline Air but if you use it on the older gen, make sure you use as much teeths as possible.
+- DB IL Air Can Wrench : Fits all generations of DB Inline Air.
+On older versions, engage as many teeth as possible.

-- 8mm Shaft Clamp (Horizontal Style) : compatible with Cane Creek’s inline shaft design
+- 8 mm Shaft Clamp (Horizontal Style) : Compatible with Cane Creek inline shaft design

-- Plastic Composite Pellet Retainer Tool (If Standard mount only) : for screwing the nitrile pellet while pressurizing the damper.
+- Plastic Composite Pellet Retainer Tool (Standard mount only) – Used while pressurizing the damper

-Or see how to make your own pellet retainer tool at home with a Dremel and 4mm Allen key.
+Or see how to make your own pellet retainer tool with a Dremel and a 4 mm Allen key.

-- Essential Tools Starter Pack : includes shock pump, valve tools, and more
+- Essential Tools Starter Pack : Shock pump, valve tools, and common service items

 Special Notes

-- ⚠️ Only open the adjusters if they are externally leaking : they are extremely well-tuned and easy to mess up.
+- Only open adjusters if externally leaking; they are extremely sensitive.

-- The bleed screw is located under the climb lever plate : you’ll need to disassemble the lever to access it.
+- The bleed screw sits under the climb lever plate; the lever must be removed.

-- The shock has a screw-in inner tube, unlike Fox and others.
-Cane Creek uses a special wrench, but you can gently rotate it using a screwdriver through the cross-holes.
+- The shock uses a screw-in inner tube.
+Cane Creek uses a special wrench, but it can be rotated carefully using a screwdriver through the cross-holes.

 How to Bleed This Shock

-This is a twin-tube damper with no piggyback reservoir, so you must use both the glove technique and a final syringe bleed.
-There is no cheap bleed fitting that works well (I tried all the brake bleed fittings), but here’s what we found works:
+This is a twin-tube damper with no piggyback reservoir.
+You must use both the glove technique and a final syringe bleed.

-- Make sure all the adjusters are fully open if you forgot!!
+- Make sure all adjusters are fully open

-- You need to first do the rubber glove technique and push oil into the inner tube for a while.
+- Use the rubber glove technique to push oil into the inner tube

-- Use a standard bleed syringe with a rubber tube
+- Use a standard bleed syringe with rubber tube

-- Gently push the tube into the bleed port, get help holding it steady
+- Insert the tube gently into the bleed port

-- Repeat a few times and tap the shock to release bubbles
+- Repeat and tap the body to release trapped air

-Once complete, the damper should stop making sloshing noises.
-Do not skip this step, glove technique alone is not enough for this shock!
+The damper must stop making sloshing noises.
+Glove technique alone is not sufficient.

 Optional Tools (Ask First)